Falling in love with one's therapist... the crash report.

 Epistemic injustice destroys informed consent.
 Hence Kendra's view that her psychiatrist was withholding information to keep her hooked and paying him.

-Then when it is all over, having been so powerless it feels safer to tell ourselves that uncomfortable details don't matter.
-Self blaming, self attack often follow.
+Then when it is all over, having been so powerless it feels safer to tell ourselves that all the uncomfortable details don't matter.

 In my case, Kit's refusal to talk about his feelings, and indeed blushing when I asked him directly to be more open with me, certainly didn't do me any good!
-As much as I understand the constraints of the profession, at some point there needs to be more openness about the fact that therapy techniques such as neutrality, certainly act in the same way as a prejudicial denying of information.
+As much as I understand the constraints of the profession, at some point there needs to be more openness about the fact that therapy techniques such as neutrality, act at times in the same way as a prejudicial denying of information.

 1. Find out which ethical body oversees their work, and go to their website.
 Examples: UKCP BACP 2.
 Fill in the complaint form .
 3. Attach evidence to that form...
 So basically, as soon as I walked out of therapy, my next stop after asking myself why I wont be dead as a result of what has happened - should have been initiating a complaint.
 The reasons why it didn't happen rest within the complaint process itself.
 And in how I personally think of complaints.
 Add the way the therapist had handled minor 'ruptures' - with defence; telling me that I'd misunderstood him - and then going on to repeat what he'd meant me to understand.
 The problem is: I am not the only person who has been accidentally silenced by the complaint procedure.
 Nor am I the only complainant who has been reported to the police.
 No surprise then when I tell you that I believe that the complaint procedure itself needs to be resolved.
 I'm not alone in discovering that if you complain to your thera...